+IV.
 OUTCOMES

-Following a positive review and in consultation with the department chair, department committee, as well as with the faculty member, the dean may take appropriate action in accordance with the university, school and department policies based upon the periodic evaluation.
-Possible actions include, but are not limited to: letters of commendation; special consideration for teaching assignments, professional travel, assigned time, professional development opportunities and recognitions or rewards.
+Following a positive review and in consultation with the Department Chair, School/College Personnel Committee, as well as with the faculty member, the Dean may take appropriate action in accordance with the University, School and Department policies based upon the periodic evaluation.
+Possible actions include, but are not limited to: letters of commendation; special consideration for teaching assignments; professional travel; assigned time; professional development opportunities; and recognitions or rewards.

-Satisfactory performance in the teaching effectiveness area accompanied by an unsatisfactory evaluation of both professional development and university/community service shall mandate an interim evaluation the following year using the same criteria and standards.

-An unsatisfactory evaluation of teaching effectiveness will also mandate that an interim evaluation to be conducted the following academic year using the same criteria and standards.
+An unsatisfactory overall evaluation will mandate that an interim evaluation be conducted the following academic year using the same criteria and standards.

-If the periodic evaluation conducted is a result of a previously unsatisfactory evaluation, the following actions may be taken: scheduling of further interim periodic evaluations; additional student and/or peer evaluations of teaching; establishment of performance goals with scheduled self-reporting of progress; other professional development activities designed to improve specified aspects of performance; and if appropriate, verbal or written recommendations (development program) or a recommendation for discipline pursuant to Article 19 of the collective bargaining agreement.
+If the periodic evaluation conducted is a result of a previously unsatisfactory evaluation, the following actions may be taken: scheduling of further interim periodic evaluations; additional student and/or peer evaluations of teaching; establishment of performance goals with scheduled reporting of progress; other professional development activities designed to improve specified aspects of performance; and if appropriate, verbal or written recommendations (development program) or a recommendation for discipline pursuant to Article 19 of the collective bargaining agreement.

 Approved by the Academic Senate May 1981